kubawaks/slots-game/README.txt

 - Do not hesitate to ask questions if any part of the test is unclear.

 Good luck, and happy coding!

+Hi would like to apologize for not finished task, but I had limited time.
+I skipped part  unit tests as I had no time to finish refactoring.
+As I set death line for today, I send what I was able to do.